General Library Use

 Anyone who removes materials from the library without checking them out first is subject to disciplinary action.

 Any library materials that are damaged or mutilated must be replaced by the patron responsible for the damage and that patron may also be subject to disciplinary action.
 Offenses against the library such as theft, mutilation, and vandalism are defined under Illinois State Statute 16B and are subject to prosecution by the State’s Attorney.

 Cell Phone Use

 In order to provide an environment conducive to study and research and as a courtesy to other patrons, all cell phones should either be turned off or set to a non-audible ring prior to entering the library.

 Cell phone conversations that take place inside the library should last no more than 2 minutes and be conducted in a low voice.
 If you need to have an extended conversation, please go outside the library to do so.
 Users who fail to adhere to this policy will be asked to leave the library.

-When gifts of books are donated to Melick Library, these gift books will be evaluated according to the criteria established in the library’s Books and Materials Selection Policy:
+When books are donated to Melick Library, they will be evaluated according to the criteria established in the library’s Books and Materials Selection Policy:

 Only those books that meet the criteria of the Selection Policy will be added to the library’s collection.
 Old textbooks are not acceptable additions to the collection because they become dated very quickly.
 The library will acknowledge all substantive gifts.
-If a gift book does not meet the criteria for inclusion in the library collection, a librarian (and, if appropriate, Development Office personnel) will decide whether to return the gift or make some other disposition of it.
+The library reserves the right to sell any items that are donated but are not added to the library’s holdings.
+Any profit from the sale of donated items will be applied to the library budget.

 Gifts of periodicals will be retained as a permanent part of the library’s collection when they are a major addition of a new title that meets the criteria of the Periodicals Selection Policy, or they fill a gap in the library’s existing periodical collection.
 Gift issues of periodicals that are not added to the collection will be either returned to the donor or offered to interested individuals on campus or at other institutions.